 Bunions are the actual boney lump that gradually form over the inside of the big toe joint – Hallux Abducto-Valgus or HAV is the term that describes how the big toe changes direction and rotates due to pressure and mechanical forces at the joint during gait.
 Certain foot types can be more prone to HAV and bunion formation and are often hereditary.
 Poor foot mechanics play a big part where excessive pressure results at the big to during gait.
 Certain activities such as soccer and football and ballet are also contributing factors.
 Children can develop Juvenile Bunions from the age of 10-15 in these cases there is a strong genetic component.
 At Blueprint Podiatry we are experienced in assessing foot types prone to bunions and can advise on orthotic therapy to slow down this process especially when we are assessing and working with children.

-Diabetes Mellitis is a group of metabolic disorders where there is a high blood sugar level in the body.
-Type 1 involves the pancreas not producing enough insulin and usually occurs in children.
+Juvenile diabetes, also known as Type 1 diabetes, is a chronic autoimmune condition in which the body's immune system attacks and destroys the insulin-producing cells in the pancreas.
+As a result, the body cannot produce enough insulin to regulate blood sugar levels effectively.
 Children and adults with Type 1 diabetes need treatment with insulin to survive.
 Long term complications of this form of diabetes can effect the circulation and neurological systems in particular to the feet.
 Monitoring and understanding foot health and diabetes is a good habit to get children into to help prevent complications later on such as poor wound healing, ulceration and numbness.

 Knock Knees- Genu Valgum